 Patients with melanoma with metastases to the regional lymph nodes are a heterogenous group of patients considering the prognosis (five-year survival range: 15-70%).
 Prospective clinical trials did not confirm any benefit of performing an elective lymphadenectomy in patients without clinical signs of melanoma metastases to the lymph nodes.
-Currently, lymphadenectomy in patients with cutaneous melanomas is performed only in the case of metastases on the basis of examination of the material collected by fine-needle biopsy (in special cases - surgical biopsy) from enlarged and clinically suspected lymph nodes or in some cases in the confirmation of the presence of metastasis in sentinel nodes unsuspected clinically (microstaging II) [1, 3, 9, 17].
+Currently, lymphadenectomy is recommended only in melanoma patients with confirmed metastases in sentinel lymph nodes (microstaging II) or when metastases are diagnosed by fine-needle biopsy (in special situations - surgical biopsy) of enlarged and clinically suspected lymph nodes [1, 3, 7, 14].